-HI works in Benin to improve people with disabilities’ quality of life and to promote their full participation in the country’s economic and social life.
+In Benin, HI is working to improve the quality of life of people with disabilities and promote their full participation in the country’s economic and social life.

-Number of HI staff members: 13
+Number of HI staff members: 23

 Date the programme opened: 1999